 Dr Edward Kanterian

-I am a member of the Steering Committee of the project Later German Philosophy.
-I am also a member of the UK Kant Society and the Aristotelian Society, and a reviewer for the AHRC, OUP, Routledge, Columbia University Press, Bloomsbury, Mind, Philosophical Quarterly, Kantian Review, Philosophical Studies, Journal for the History of Analytical Philosophy, and Theoria.
+He is a member of the Steering Committee of the project Later German Philosophy a member of the UK Kant Society and the Aristotelian Society, and a reviewer for the AHRC, OUP, Routledge, Columbia University Press and Bloomsbury, as well as for the journals Mind, Philosophical Quarterly, Kantian Review, Philosophical Studies, Journal for the History of Analytical Philosophy, and Theoria.

-Dr Kanterian teaches modules on metaphysics, on Kant, and on Schopenhauer and Nietzsche.back to top
+Dr Edward Kanterian teaches metaphysics, Kant, Schopenhauer and Nietzsche.